akkawit666/copilot-statistics/README.md

 ## Change Log

+### Version 1.2.5
+- Improved stability and performance in data handling and API integration.

 ### Version 1.2.4
 - **New Feature**: Added time tracking functionality to log time spent in each project folder.
 - **Enhancement**: Automatic data sending feature implemented for time tracking data.